-ALERT NOTICE: Please be advised that the Medicare-Medicaid program will be ending on February 21, 2018.
+ALERT NOTICE: Please be advised that the Medicare-Medicaid program ended on February 21, 2018.

 The Medicare-Medicaid program was a pilot program and it has been discontinued.
 We are not accepting any new referrals at this time.
 We encourage you to contact the Disability Law Colorado receptionist at either email@example.com or 303.722.0300 if you require advocacy assistance.